-When you download Microsoft Advertising Editor for Mac or Windows, you'll get an intuitive and simple desktop application that streamlines your search campaign management — online or offline.
+When you download Microsoft Advertising Editor for Mac or Windows, you will get an intuitive and simple desktop application that streamlines your search campaign management – online or offline.

-Microsoft Advertising Editor supports campaign optimization with its Google Import functionality where you can check the status of your import, review error logs, and edit, pause, or delete your import schedule.
+Microsoft Advertising Editor supports campaign optimisation with its Google Import functionality where you can check the status of your import, review error logs, and edit, pause or delete your import schedule.

-- Navigate the Microsoft Advertising Editor user interface, including customization.
+- Navigate the Microsoft Advertising Editor user interface, including customisation.

-- Sync Bings Ads using Microsoft Advertising Editor for Mac or PC.
+- Sync Microsoft Advertising using Microsoft Advertising Editor for Mac or PC.

 - Make changes in bulk and import and export campaigns.

 - Create as a new campaign using copy/paste.

 - Manage your Shopping Campaigns in Microsoft Advertising Editor.

 - Use Google Import to optimise your campaign.